dogukangoker/dogukangoker/README.md

 # Hi, I'm Doğukan 👋

-I'm a **Full-Stack Developer** focused on building modern, scalable, and user-friendly web applications.
+I'm a **Frontend Developer** focused on building modern, responsive, and user-friendly web applications.

-I mainly work with **React, Next.js, TypeScript, Node.js, and NestJS**.
-I enjoy developing products from frontend interfaces to backend APIs, databases, deployment, and production infrastructure.
+I mainly work with **React, Next.js, TypeScript, and JavaScript**.
+I enjoy turning designs and product ideas into clean, maintainable, and accessible user interfaces.

+Beyond frontend development, I also explore backend technologies, Linux, self-hosting, and deployment tools as personal interests.

 ## 🚀 About Me

-* 💻 Building full-stack applications with **TypeScript**
-* ⚛️ Developing modern interfaces with **React and Next.js**
+* ⚛️ Building modern web applications with **React and Next.js**
+* 🟦 Writing maintainable and type-safe code with **TypeScript**
+* 🎨 Creating responsive, accessible, and user-friendly interfaces
+* 🧩 Developing reusable components and scalable frontend architectures
-* 🛠️ Creating scalable backend services with **NestJS**
+* 🔌 Integrating REST APIs and backend services
-* 🗄️ Working with **PostgreSQL, Redis, and REST APIs**
 * 🐧 Using Linux as my primary development environment
-* 🐳 Interested in Docker, deployment automation, and self-hosted services
-* 🌱 Currently improving my knowledge of system design, performance, and DevOps
+* 🌱 Exploring backend development, Docker, self-hosting, and DevOps in my free time

 ## 🧰 Tech Stack